 Is refinancing your car a good or bad idea?
 Remember.
 Refinancing an auto loan doesn’t always save money.
 Here´s how to determine whether a refinance is a good deal.

-The average car loan in America is now anywhere between $400 – $500 according to an Experian report.
+The average car loan payment in America is now anywhere between $400 – $500 according to an Experian report.

 For many Americans, owning a car is a necessity that would be difficult to do without.
 This can be a financial strain if you don’t have enough savings to buy a car without financing.